amd/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign/Ver6/README.md

 <p><img src="timemory_output.png"/></p>

-Previously we ran in 42 seconds, and now the runtime is 1.15 seconds.
+Previously we ran in 42 seconds, and now the uninstrumented runtime is 1.15 seconds (from above), while `wall_clock-0.txt` shows our runtime is 2.3 seconds.
 However, we expect we should see a much more modest speedup, on the order of 2x.
 The exaggerated speedup is due to our initial GPU examples running more slowly than expected.